MrSchmaltz/hello-word/README.md

 Following the process from the pages above with my customisation to point to my app on Docker Hub.

 ### 1 Creating a service for an application running in five pods
-Downlaod the laodbalance file.
+Download the laodbalance file.
 ```
 kubectl apply -f https://k8s.io/examples/service/load-balancer-example.yaml
 ```
-Or create a file in your computer if you wish to customise as per my exemple below.
+Or create a file in your computer if you wish to customise as per my example below.
-The custon change to my script is to the script deployment point to my Docker Hub app by change this line "- image: gcr.io/google-samples/node-hello:1.0" to point to my repository instead "- image: docker.io/vschmaltz/hello-world" on Docker Hub and load my Hello World app that I will expalain bellow how to create and uplaod to your repository.
+The custom change to my script is to the script deployment point to my Docker Hub app by change this line "- image: gcr.io/google-samples/node-hello:1.0" to point to my repository instead "- image: docker.io/vschmaltz/hello-world" on Docker Hub and load my Hello World app that I will explain below how to create and upload to your repository.
 ```
 apiVersion: apps/v1
 kind: Deployment